DamarisSchulist/Google-Analytics-API-PHP/README.md

-#Google Analytics API PHP
+*Google Analytics API PHP

 Simple class to set up Oauth 2.0 with Google and query the Google Analytics API v3 with PHP.
-Curl is required!
-The class supports getting the access tokens for *web applications* and *service accounts* registered in the Google APIs console.
+Curl is required The class supports getting the access tokens for *web applications* and *service accounts* registered in the Google APIs console.
 See the documentation for further informations: https://developers.google.com/accounts/docs/OAuth2

-##1.
+!#1.
 Basic Setup

 * Create a Project in the Google APIs Console: https://code.google.com/apis/console/
 * Enable the Analytics API under Services